ajaypro/Daily-Learnings/android/kotlin/Coroutines.md

 * The dispatcher sends off coroutines to run on various threads.
 For example, Dispatcher.Main runs tasks on the main thread, and Dispatcher.IO offloads blocking I/O tasks to a shared pool of threads.

 ## Scope
+* Default - for heavy computation, working with huge collections
+* IO - for db and network calls
+* Main - to interact with ui thread
 * A coroutine's scope defines the context in which the coroutine runs.
 A scope combines information about a coroutine's job and dispatcher.
 Scopes keep track of coroutines.
 When you launch a coroutine, it's "in a scope," which means that you've indicated which scope will keep track of the coroutine.

 * The library adds a `viewModelScope` as an extension function of the `ViewModel` class.
 This scope is bound to `Dispatchers.Main` and        will automatically be cancelled when the `ViewModel` is cleared.